kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 - Serverless - component which is doing some buisness logic related to functions on k8s cluster and can contain its own CRD.
-- Serverless-operator - name of the component which install and configure Serverless. *[Operator framework](https://operatorframework.io/) *The Operator Framework is an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
+- Serverless-operator - name of the component which install and configure Serverless.
 - Kyma-Keda-operator - the operator install and configure [keda](https://keda.sh/)

-## Services naming description
+## Deployment naming description

-Serverless consist of two services:
+Serverless consist of two deployment:

 - controller - responsible for creating, configuring k8s resources to finally run function on a cluster.
-The main responsibility is controlling of functions cr
+The main responsibility is reconciliation of functions cr.
 - defaulting/validation/conversion webhooks responsible for defaulting/validation for function CR, mutating external registry secret but also reconcile certificates.
 The main responsibility is doing webhook things.

-Serverkess uses kubebuilder to build the services and has the following [architecture](./assets/kubebuilder-architecture.png).
+Serverless uses kubebuilder to build the program and has the following [architecture](./assets/kubebuilder-architecture.png).

-The service consists of `process` which have `manager`.
+The program consists of `process` which have `manager`.
 The `manager` can have 2 components:

-- Controller, which focuses on reconciliation of given k8s resoruce.
-Uses predicate and reconciler.
+- Controller, which focuses on reconciliation of given k8s resource.
+Uses predicates and reconciler.
 - Webhook, which works with AdmissionRequests

 ## Components naming convention